SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 statue on the [Charles Bridge](https://en.wikipedia.org/wiki/Charles_Bridge) built in 1357 over the [Vltava River](https://en.wikipedia.org/wiki/Vltava) in Prague, the capital of the Czech Republic.
 For 500 years, it was the only way to cross the river with a horse and carriage/cart, so all the streets in Prague sort of funnel traffic toward the bridge.
+It was originally called "the bridge", since it was the only one; you only need names when you have 2 or more of something.
+Practical folk, the residents of Prague.

 Interesting enough, but more to the point: the 40 statues on the bridge (actually 39 + one cross with 5 stars) are a bit of a tourist attraction, hence the fame of photos like